bravesoftdz/silkperf_functions/README.md

 The scripting language used by Silk Performer is called Benchmark Description Language (BDL).
 BDL is not case-sensitive.

 _Following is a list of the snippets:_
-* Find out the actual size of array (ignoring empty stuff)
+* Find out the actual size of array (ignoring empty elements)
 * Insertion sort
 * Read json file and parse it